What is biodynamic agriculture?

 The biodynamic practitioner uses a range of practices to revitalise the life forces in the soil, plants and animals.
 This results in food of the highest quality; full of life, vitality and of the highest nutritional value.

 Biodynamic agriculture is vitally important to the future of mankind.
-It is related to every form of human endeavour; there is scarcely a realm of human life that is not in some way related to agricultural practice.
+It is related to every form of human endeavor; there is scarcely a realm of human life that is not in some way related to agricultural practice.
 Mankind’s social, economic, political and environmental spheres all relate to agriculture.

 It is extremely important that farming and gardening practices are both sustainable and productive.
 The biodynamic approach is the most sustainable of all agricultural systems.
 It is based on the understanding of the interrelationships of living organisms and the processes which make up the ecological system, embracing forces working within the plants, the soil and the surrounding universe.